hyodae-seo/hyodaeseo.com/content/authors/sauvage/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: University of Hawai'i at Mānoa
+  - name: OCN/SOEST/UHM
 #   url: 'https://cesarsauvage.github.io'

 # Short bio (displayed in user profile at end of posts)
 bio: Dr. César Sauvage is an Oceanographer Researcher at the University of Hawaii at Manoa, working with Dr. Hyodae Seo.
-My research focuses on advancing our understanding of air-sea interactions and exploring how the ocean influences both regional weather and climate.
+His research focuses on advancing our understanding of air-sea interactions and exploring how the ocean influences both regional weather and climate.
 To address these complex issues, I utilize coupled Earth system models, such as the SCOAR Regional Coupled Mode, which simulate interactions between the atmosphere, ocean, and surface waves.
 In addition to numerical simulations, I extensively analyze observational datasets of the marine boundary layer to evaluate current modeling capabilities and identify areas for improvement.
 Improving the representation of air-sea interactions in these models is crucial, not only for enhancing weather forecasts but also for optimizing offshore wind energy assessments.

 interests:
   - Air-Sea Interaction
   - Ocean Surface Waves